-If you have a phone number on record, Winchester Utilities will place a
+If you have opted in to receive text alerts or have a phone number on

-call thru an automated phone attendant the day prior to disconnection.
+notify you via text or phone the day prior to disconnection.
 If

 you wish to add a phone number or make sure there is a phone number on your

 account or opt in to receive text alerts, complete the Customer Information Update form